williamlow/Leaflet.Signposts/README.md

 ## Features

 This plugin adds eight new L.control locations to the map window to house the new controls, referred to as signposts.
-This version of the plugin places these new signposts at secondary intercardinal directions (eg. NNE, ENE, ESE) rather than ordinal and cardinal directions (eg. N, NE, E).
+The plugin places these signposts at secondary intercardinal directions (eg. NNE, ENE, ESE) rather than ordinal and cardinal directions (eg. N, NE, E).
 This is because corners of the leaflet window are frequently used for other controls, such as zoom.

 The count of points in each direction is based on eight (invisible) turf.js polgyons applied outside the current map view that extend just far enough to overlay all point coordinates.
-The singpost counts are updated as the map moves, and signposts are hidden when their count is zero.
+The signpost counts are updated as the map moves, and signposts are hidden when their count is zero.

 Additional functionality can be seen in the second live example below.
 This includes changing the position of the signposts on smaller maps to avoid overlapping with other control objects, and hiding the signposts when a popup is open, so avoid excessive cluttering.
 These changes are achieved through adjusting the signpost css.